Kitchen Painting

 Frequently Asked Questions

-How much does kitchen painting cost in Toronto?
+How much does kitchen wall painting cost in Toronto?

 Kitchen wall painting in Toronto costs $400 to $750 depending on size and prep needed.
 A small galley kitchen runs $400 to $500.
 A medium kitchen costs $500 to $650.
 A large kitchen with high ceilings hits $650 to $750+.
-Cabinet painting is separate and runs $2,500 to $8,500+ depending on cabinet count.
-All prices include degreasing, priming, two coats of grease-resistant paint, and cleanup.
+All prices include degreasing, priming, two coats of grease-resistant paint, trim, and cleanup.
+Cabinet refinishing is a separate service with its own pricing.

 What is the best paint finish for a kitchen?